masciugo/capistrano-asgroup/README.markdown

 THIS IS AN ADAPTATION OF [THIS PROJECT](https://github.com/teu/capistrano-asgroup) IN ORDER TO WORK LIKE [THIS OTHER PROJECT](https://github.com/gtforge/capistrano-autoscale-deploy) WHICH, MOREVOER, WAS FOR CAPISTRANO 2 ONLY

-Disclaimer:
-This a continuation of Thomas Verbiscer project https://github.com/tverbiscer/capistrano-asgroup which seams to be abandonned.

 capistrano-asgroup is a [Capistrano](https://github.com/capistrano/capistrano) plugin designed to simplify the task of deploying to infrastructure hosted on [Amazon EC2](http://aws.amazon.com/ec2/).
 It was completely inspired by the [capistrano-ec2group](https://github.com/logandk/capistrano-ec2group) and